Jay4869/Deep-Learning/README.md

 ## Usage
 ### Quick Training Attention Model

 Execute `training_cifar10.py`.
-It's training ResNet56 with Attention by default, and provides the model performance such as validation/testing accuracy, validation/testing loss, and runing time.
+It's training the ResNet56 network with Attention by default, and provides the model performance such as validation/testing accuracy, validation/testing loss, and runing time.
 Also, the model log will be stored into `Logs/` folder, named by excuation time.

 ### Customize Training Attention Model